 DCS Health and Safety Advisory Groups are chaired by a suitably senior member of staff, designated by the Head of DCS; the Head of DCS should attend a committee meeting at least annually.
 The Advisory Group includes a membership which is appropriate to the risks that the DCS are responsible for managing.
-Example terms of reference are provided on the HSS's intranet pages under 'Toolkits', but, generally, these DSC Health and Safety Advisory Groups meet their objectives by:
+Example terms of reference are available from HSBPs but, generally, these DSC Health and Safety Advisory Groups meet their objectives by: